eat-sleep-code/watch-and-set-fire/README.md

 + _--bucket_ : Set the Firebase storage bucket URI    *(required)*
 + _--destination_ : Set the destination within the Firebase storage bucket     *(default: root of the storage bucket)*

 ---

-## API Key

-To use this application, you will need to:
-+ Provision and download your `firebase_admin` API key from the [Google Cloud Platform Console](https://console.cloud.google.com/iam-admin/serviceaccounts)
-+ Rename the downloaded file to `firebase-key.json` and place the file within the `\home\pi\watchandsetfire` directory

----